 Healthcare-acquired infections are a major healthcare concern.
 Outbreak detection is possible through comprehensive isolate discrimination and characterization.Read App Note

-Illumina NGS was used to sequence the novel coronavirus genome, in combination with other technologies, as published in the New England Journal of Medicine.Read Article
+Illumina NGS was used to sequence the SARS-CoV-2 coronavirus genome, in combination with other technologies, as published in the New England Journal of Medicine.Read Article

-NGS is uniquely positioned in an infectious disease surveillance and outbreak model.
-Compare NGS methods and find solutions to detect and characterize SARS-CoV2, track transmission routes, study co-infection, and investigate viral evolution.Learn More
+Compare NGS methods and find solutions to detect and characterize SARS-CoV-2, track transmission routes, study co-infection, and investigate viral evolution.Learn More

 A key advantage of NGS is that researchers can generate genome sequence data capable of identifying a range of organisms (bacteria, viruses, and parasites).
 Examining variations across genomes supports cross-sectional studies for better understanding of mechanisms that lead to infection and spread, as well as phylogenetic analysis to determine relatedness among organisms.